 So on this page I hope to show you how others are using their talents for the Lord… from music to painting to preaching to serving, etc. Also I want to show how each of us is given a job.
 Some people’s specialty and research has been on Creation of God.
 Others on the Law of God.
 Others on Hell.

 My dad use to say that we can learn something from everyone.
-And in my experience trying to find the Lord, this seems that is the case.
+And in my experience trying to find the Lord, this seems to be the case.
 For example, I learned about the Creation of God from Kent Hovind, I learned about the Law of God through Ray Comfort, I learned about the Books of the Bible from David Pawson.

 The Lord doesn’t give all the answers to one person.
 He doesn’t give all the talents to one person.
 He makes it to where we need others… and others need us.